CongThNguyen/Cleaning-Excel-with-Python/README.md

 a/ write python code to clean the two sets of data so that:

-For “GDP data Raw”, only the following columns are shown:
+For `“GDP data Raw.xlsx”`, only the following columns are shown:
    * `i`.
 'RPI',
    * `ii`.
 'RPIX',
    * `iii`.
 'RPI - Motoring Expenditure - Petrol (& oil)',